Bonnie Rae

 John Goodhue

-Registered Associate Marriage and Family Therapist
+Associate Marriage and Family Therapist

 John brings a nuanced balance of compassion and challenge to his work, foregrounding warmth, humor, authentic curiosity, and sensitive but constructive engagement with difficult material.
 John's approach is largely informed by psychodynamic, existential, somatic, gestalt, and mindfulness principles.
 However, he believes that, more than any theory, it is the singular connection he builds with each client—and, in particular, the chance to explore and refine present and possibly unconscious interpersonal patterns occurring presently—that serves as the spark for lasting transformation.